worldluoji/front-end/react/basic/use.md

   }

   // This would not work with useContext
-  // because of the early return. const theme = use(ThemeContext);
+  // React hooks, including useContext, must be called at the top level of a component or custom hook.
+They cannot be called conditionally or after an early return. const theme = use(ThemeContext);
   return (
     <h1 style={{color: theme.color}}>